Shuttleworth Estate

 Old Warden was originally called ‘Wardone’ meaning a watch hill, likely the Warden warren to the south of the village, or possibly the hill where the church was then built.

-At the time of the Doomsday Book, the manor was owned by William Spec, before Warden Abbey was founded in 1339.
-After the dissolution of the monoastaries in 1537, the land was divided up and passed through many hands until it was sold to Robert Palmer in 1627 for one hundred pounds.
+At the time of the Domesday Book, the manor was owned by William Spec, before Warden Abbey was founded in 1339.
+After the dissolution of the monasteries in 1537, the land was divided up and passed through many hands until it was sold to Robert Palmer in 1627 for one hundred pounds.

 Samuel Onlgey bought Old Warden Park from Sir William Palmer, son of Robert, in 1690.
 The Ongleys exchanged some land with the Southill Estate and enlarged their property so that by 1824 it comprised around the same acreage as that bought by Joseph Shuttleworth in 1872.